johnofmars/mm-github-pages-starter/_pages/docs/the_gun.md

 **Crucible**

 - Spawning Ammo:
-- Maximum Ammo: 21 without perks
+- Maximum Ammo: 20 without perks
 - Maximum Ammo: 24 with double reserves

 - Ammo per random drop brick: 8,10,15
 - Ammo per kill brick: _FULL_ (i.e. 20 to 24)

+[Refer to Armor: Perks & Stats](/docs/armor/#perks-to-take/) for more on how to manage your ammo.

 ### Grenade Health